Say hello to the many friendly faces which make up the Digital Civics team at Open Lab.

 I have a passion for exploring the possibilities for new media production tools, processes and social dynamics, particularly given the vast array of innovative interaction technologies and networking infrastructure now available.

-Before joining Open Lab, I came from a philosophy background, with specific interests in the commodification of the body, political philosophy and aesthetics.
-To expand my ability to apply the theoretical frameworks identified from my humanities background, I undertook a master’s in Computer Science, completing my thesis within Open Lab.
+My background is originally in philosophy, with specific interests in political philosophy, phenomenology and challenging preconceptions towards the commodification of the body in sex work.
+To expand my ability to apply theoretical frameworks to modern day problems, I undertook an MSc in Computer Science, completing my thesis within Open Lab.

 I did an undergraduate degree in Sociology at Newcastle University, graduating in 2011.
 I used a Bourdieusian framework for my dissertation and focused upon the social implications of eating practices, looking specifically at vegetarianism.
 My research explored the notions of identity linked to vegetarianism and the forms of censure vegetarians experienced.